sujoyduttajad/Socket.io-Chat-Application/README.md

 # Features
 * It shows the current users who are in the same room,
 * Send notifications when any user joins or left,
-* This chat app allows the entry of unique users for a single room For ex- if Joe is in room gamers he cannot join with hte same name.
+* This chat app allows the entry of unique users for a single room For ex- if Joe is in room gamers he cannot join with the same name.

 # Future Scope
 * This app is currently session based and does not at any circumstances preserves or monitors the Chat done in any room.